MalickGalant/paidad/README.md

-# Run Subscription Payments with the Stripe Firebase Extension
+# Maliek Extensions

-This is an example web client for usage with the [Stripe Subscriptions Firebase Extension](https://firebase.google.com/products/extensions/firestore-stripe-subscriptions).
+This is an my example of web clients for usage with the [Stripe Subscriptions Firebase Extension](https://firebase.google.com/products/extensions/firestore-stripe-subscriptions).

 **Features:**